 Which documents do I need to provide for my application package?

-Your application file will consist of the graduate application, application fee, all official college transcripts, three letters of recommendation, personal statement, and GRE score.
+Your application file will consist of the graduate application, application fee, all official college transcripts, three letters of recommendation, and a personal statement.

 What advice do you have for what I write in my personal statement?

 The Admissions Committee will consider the match between your professional interests and our program offerings.
 We recommend that you give considerable thought to the content of your essay as it is an important part of the evaluation process.
 Success in the counseling program and in the field requires high levels of responsibility, integrity, and interpersonal skill, as well as mastery of theory and research methodology.
 We are seeking candidates who have thought deeply about their place within the field of counseling.
 We encourage you to reflect this thought and to describe your preparation thoroughly in the essay you submit.
 Your personal statement should be approximately 600 words that answer each of the following questions:

 - Describe the academic preparation and skills that you have that you believe qualify you for the rigorous training involved in our master's program in Mental Health Counseling.
 Discuss experiential and field-based experiences that you believe prepare you for our counseling program.

 - Describe what you hope to accomplish academically during your graduate program and the career goals you have for yourself.
 Focusing on the actual job you would like to have five years after completing your graduate study will bring specificity to your essay.